SphereII/Winter-Project-A19/README.md

 Installation Instructions:

-Recommended to use the 7D2D Mod Launcher.
+For the 7D2D Mod Launcher (Recommended):

 Click on Open URL and copy and paste this path: https://raw.githubusercontent.com/SphereII/Winter-Project-A19/master/WinterProject.xml

 For manual installation and Dedicated Servers:

 Download https://github.com/SphereII/Winter-Project-A19/archive/master.zip and extract in-place, over writing what is there.